Dana and David Dornsife Dean and Distinguished University Professor of Epidemiology

 MD, University of Buenos Aires, Argentina; PhD, Department of Health Policy and Management, The Johns Hopkins University School of Hygiene and Public Health; MPH, The Johns Hopkins University School of Hygiene and Public Health

 Ana V. Diez Roux, MD, PHD, MPH, is the Dana and David Dornsife Dean and Distinguished University Professor of Epidemiology in the Dornsife School of Public Health and Director of the Drexel Urban Health Collaborative.
 Originally trained as a pediatrician in her native Buenos Aires, she completed public health training at the Johns Hopkins University School of Hygiene and Public Health.
 Before joining Drexel University, she served on the faculties of Columbia University and the University of Michigan, where she was Chair of the Department of Epidemiology and Director of the Center for Social Epidemiology and Population Health at the University of Michigan School of Public Health.

 Dr. Diez Roux is internationally known for her research on the social determinants of population health and the study of how neighborhoods affect health.
 Her work on neighborhood health effects has been highly influential in the policy debate on population health and its determinants.
 Her research areas include social epidemiology and health disparities, environmental health effects, urban health, psychosocial factors in health, cardiovascular disease epidemiology, and the use of multilevel methods.
 Recent areas of work include social environment-gene interactions and the use of complex systems approaches in population health.
-She has led large NIH and foundation funded research and training programs in the United States and in collaboration with various institutions in Latin America and has been Principal Investigator of grants totaling over 30 million US dollars.
+She has led large NIH and foundation funded research and training programs in the United States and in collaboration with various institutions in Latin America and has been Principal Investigator of grants totaling more than 30 million US dollars.
 She has been a member of the MacArthur Network on Socioeconomic Factors and Health and was Co-Director of the Network on Inequality, Complexity and Health.
 She has been an active mentor of graduate students, postdoctoral fellows, and junior faculty.